Gran Tierra Energy (TSE:GTE) Stock Price Down 4.8%

-Gran Tierra Energy (TSE:GTE) (NYSEMKT:GTE) last released its earnings results on Wednesday, February 24th.
-The company reported C($0.01) EPS for the quarter.
-The company had revenue of C$84.45 million during the quarter.
-On average, research analysts forecast that Gran Tierra Energy Inc. will post 0.14 earnings per share for the current fiscal year.
+Gran Tierra Energy (TSE:GTE) (NYSEMKT:GTE) last posted its quarterly earnings results on Wednesday, February 24th.
+The company reported C($0.01) earnings per share (EPS) for the quarter.
+The business had revenue of C$84.45 million during the quarter.
+As a group, equities research analysts anticipate that Gran Tierra Energy Inc. will post 0.14 EPS for the current year.

 Gran Tierra Energy Inc, together with its subsidiaries, engages in the exploration and production of oil and gas properties in Colombia and Ecuador.
 As of December 31, 2020, it had total proved undeveloped reserves of 26.2 million barrels of oil equivalent in Colombia.
 The company was incorporated in 2003 and is headquartered in Calgary, Canada.